-Videx chewable/ dispersible buffered tablets is used for:
+Videx chewable/ dispersible buffered tablets are used for:

 Treating HIV infection when used in combination with other medicines.

-Videx chewable/dispersible buffered tablets is a nucleoside analogue reverse transcriptase inhibitor that stops the growth of HIV-1, the virus that causes AIDS.
+Videx chewable/dispersible buffered tablets are a nucleoside analogue reverse transcriptase inhibitor that stops the growth of HIV-1, the virus that causes AIDS.

 Do NOT use Videx chewable/ dispersible buffered tablets if: